Ralf Rangnick: Style of management

 Rangnick is regarded as the "godfather" of modern German football.
 He is credited with developing Gegenpressing, whereby the team, after losing possession, immediately attempts to win back possession, rather than falling back to regroup together with evolving player's spatial coverage by increasing memory space and processing pace.
 He developed this after playing a friendly against Dynamo Kyiv in 1984, being inspired by the pressing philosophy of Valeriy Lobanovskyi.
 His sides have been noted for their pressing and high attacking output, as well as for popularising zonal marking.

 Rangnick has cited his main coaching influences as Ernst Happel, Valeriy Lobanovskyi, Arrigo Sacchi and Zdeněk Zeman, and is credited for influencing Thomas Tuchel, Jürgen Klopp, Julian Nagelsmann, Ralph Hasenhüttl, Marco Rose, Roger Schmidt, Adi Hütter, Oliver Glasner and Matthias Jaissle.

-Rangnick has said that a parental seminar about "raising kids with love and consequence" influenced his relationship with people he works with.
+Rangnick has said that a parental seminar about "raising kids with love and consequence" influenced his relationship with the people he works with.